alexeyraspopov/picocolors/README.md

 # picocolors

-The smallest and fastest Node.js library to ANSI colors to terminal output.
+The tiniest and the fastest library for terminal output formatting with ANSI colors.

 ```javascript
 import pc from "picocolors"